vandenberghinc/vlib/ts/README.md

 **VLib** is an open-source, general-purpose TypeScript library (developed by Van Den Bergh Inc.) providing a broad range of utilities and tools for application development.
 It aims to serve as a "standard library" extension for TypeScript/JavaScript, delivering functionality from data structures and system utilities to CLI tools and testing frameworks.
-While the repository includes a comprehensive C++ codebase, this README focuses on the TypeScript library.

 ## Documentation.
 Full documentation at [Github Pages](https://vandenberghinc.github.io/vlib).